WilliamLwj/About/_posts/2020-06-06-good-online-courses.md

   I studied the slides and completed the assignments (only 4) by myself in 2018.
 It was not easy to self-study because it required basic Pytorch knowledge and it took me a long time to start basic training.
 But the topics covered most of the hot topics in computer vision, such as Image Classification, Object Detection, Autoencoders, and GANs.

 * Deep Reinforcement Learning.
 [CS285: Deep Reinforcement Learning](http://rail.eecs.berkeley.edu/deeprlcourse/)

+Check [this one](https://youtu.be/uxYpJ5mMKx0) when you feel bad about your Ph.D. career or your papers rejected.